Before You Commit · Reading the term sheet

 What is the biggest term-sheet red flag for founders?

 Participating preferred without a cap.
-It means the investor gets their money back AND their pro-rata share of the remainder.
-It quietly doubles the buyer's take and reduces the founder's exit by an amount most founders do not model correctly until close.
+It means the investor can get money back and a pro-rata share of the remainder.
+It quietly reduces the owner's exit by an amount most owners do not model correctly until close.

 03